• Skip to primary navigation

 Parental controls come in several different forms.
 The best cards enable parents to activate or deactivate the card through the app.
 They also let parents control where the card can be used.

-Another key control feature are alerts.
+Another key control feature is alerts.
 Parents can receive text messages or emails whenever the card is used.

 Money Management Tools

-Through some apps, parents can set up automatic allowance, create chores in exchange for allowance, and even pay interest on their child’s savings.
+Through some apps, parents can set up automatic allowances, create chores in exchange for allowance, and even pay interest on their child’s savings.
 These apps can encourage saving money, charitable giving, and hard work.
-The best apps in my opinion come from Greenlight, FamZoo and BusyKid.
+The best apps in my opinion come from Greenlight, FamZoo, and BusyKid.

 FAQs

-How old must my child be to get their own prepaid card?
+How old must my child be to get their own prepaid debit card?

 It varies.
 With Greenlight, for example, there is no minimum age.
 In contrast, FarmZoo requires cardholders to be 13 or older.
-For younger children, parents can order a separate card in their name to be used by the child.
+Parents can order a separate card in their name for younger children to be used by the child.

 No. Prepaid cards are not a form of credit.
-As such, they can neither improve or hurt a cardholder’s credit score.
+As such, they can neither improve nor hurt a cardholder’s credit score.
 Activity on the card is not reported to the credit bureaus.

-Will I know where my child uses the prepaid card?
+Will I know where my child uses the prepaid debit card?

 Can prepaid debit cards for teens be used online?